Skip to main content

 If you are offered an admission to Rowan-Virtua SOM and you selected the SGL curriculum model, you will be assigned to the Rowan-Virtua SOM Stratford Campus as the SGL curriculum model is only available on that campus.

-If you are offered an admission to Rowan-Virtua SOM and you select the PBL curriculum model, you will have the option of selecting which campus location you prefer and the other campus will automatically default to your alternate choice.
-The alternate choice option will only be used if we are unable to offer admission to your first-choice campus location.
+If you are offered an admission to Rowan-Virtua SOM and you select the PBL curriculum model, you will have the option of selecting which campus location you prefer however, placement into a preferred location is not guranteed.

 General Admissions FAQ